databricks/cli/docs/sync.md

 Every JSON object has a sequence number in the `seq` field that associates it with a synchronization run.

-Progress events have a `progress` number field between 0 and 1 indicating how far the operation has progressed.
+Progress events have a `progress` floating point number field between 0 and 1 indicating how far the operation has progressed.
+0 means the operation started, 0.5 means the operation is halfway complete and 1 means the operation has completed